RadioAstronomySoftwareGroup/pyuvdata/docs/tutorial.rst

 will result in a self-consistent object after concatenation.
 Basic checking is done, but time-consuming robust check are eschewed for the sake of speed.
-The data will also *not* be reordered or sorted as part of the concatenation, and so this must be done manually by the user if a reordering is desired.
+The data will also *not* be reordered or sorted as part of the concatenation, and so this must be done manually by the user if a reordering is desired (see :ref:`sorting_data`).

 The ``fast_concat`` method is significantly faster than ``__add__``, especially for large UVData objects.
 Preliminary benchmarking shows that reading in